Exchange Opportunities for International Students

 About Bahrain

-| sentence info | If we should share a single piece of information about Bahrain, it would be that it consistently ranks among the top 10 countries in the world for expatriate quality of life. |
+| One sentence info | If we should share a single piece of information about Bahrain, it would be that it consistently ranks among the top 10 countries in the world for expatriate quality of life! |

-| Rich History | Bahrain has a rich cultural history that can be traced back to 2000 B.C., with three historic UNESCO World Heritage sites. |
+| Rich History | Bahrain is a home to a cultural legacy dating back to 2000 B.C., Bahrain features three UNESCO World Heritage sites. |

 | Arts & Entertainment | Bahrain’s cultural scene thrives, with the National Theatre hosting international performers and museums spanning ancient to contemporary art.
 The kingdom’s warm climate allows for year-round events, from Formula 1 races to open-air concerts and cultural festivals. |